 Residents must be able to move freely around the building without needing to carry key fobs or remember codes as this can create an institutional environment.
 People need to feel that they are entitled to use a space.
-This has important implications for the design of communal areas.
 If people do not feel a sense of ownership of a space they will tend to avoid it, or behave in a passive way within it.
 Design strategies can help to counteract disengagement, for example people are more likely to access facilities that are presented as part of a flowing route.
 Closed doors onto rooms tend to be avoided.
 Open plan areas are used, partly for social reasons where people will sit to give them more of a chance to socialise, particularly if in an area where people are walking through.
 3